 Haymarket

 An impenetrable fortress set upon a long-extinct volcano, Edinburgh Castle dominates the skyline in the very heart of the city.
-On this tour, you will visit the Crown Jewels of Scotland (including the Stone of Destiny), the National War Museum and birthplace of King James VI, and learn about the long, and often bloody, history of the castle.
+Your guide will take you through the different parts of the castle including the Crown Jewels of Scotland, the National War Museum and the Chapel of Saint Margaret.
+You will also learn about the long, and often bloody history of the castle.
 At the end of your tour feel free to stay and explore at your leisure.

 Royal Yacht Britannia

-Described as ‘Scotland’s leading visitor-friendly attraction’, the Royal Yacht sailed over a million miles on nearly a thousand official visits for the British Royal Family.
-Now berthed in Leith, it offers a unique glimpse into the life of the Royal Family and their guests with highlights including the State Drawing Room, the Queen’s bedroom, the Sun Lounge and Admiral’s cabin.
+Described as ‘Scotland’s leading visitor-friendly attraction’, the Royal Yacht sailed over a million miles on nearly a thousand official visits and relaxing holidays for the British Royal Family.
+Now berthed in Leith, it offers a unique glimpse into the life of the Royal Family and their guests, with highlights including the State Drawing Room, the Queen’s bedroom, the Sun Lounge and Admiral’s cabin.

 Scotch Whisky Experience

-For whisky novices, the Gold Whisky Tour offers the perfect introduction, with a fun barrel ride through a replica distillery, introduction to the whisky producing regions, and a guided viewing of one of the world’s largest collections of Whisky.
-It ends with a tasting tray of 4 single malts and gift of a tasting glass.
+For whisky novices, the Gold Whisky Tour offers the perfect introduction to the ‘water of life’.
+The tour includes a fun barrel ride through a replica distillery, an introduction to the whisky producing regions of Scotland and a guided viewing of one of the world’s largest collections of Whisky.
+It ends with a tasting tray of 4 regional single malts and gift of a crystal whisky tasting glass..

-A highlight for many visitors, The Royal Edinburgh Military Tattoo is held every August as part of the Edinburgh Festival.
+The Royal Edinburgh Military Tattoo is held every August as part of the Edinburgh Festival.
 Whilst traditionally a military affair, today the Tattoo features performers from all over the world, with light shows and fireworks against the stunning backdrop of Edinburgh Castle.
-Each year features different performers and a different theme and, amazingly given the Scottish weather, there has never been a cancelled performance!
+Each year features a different theme and, amazingly given the Scottish weather, there has never been a cancelled performance!

 We would be happy to arrange an excursion for you.
 To discuss options with a member of our knowledgeable team or to book, please contact us on 0131 243 8098.